Rectification of Order under GST

 Conclusion and Way Forward

-The author in the above article has strived to briefly analyse the provision and procedure prescribed for rectification prescribed under the CGST Act, 2017.
-The author would further like to culminate that a taxpayer can also exercise the option of rectification u/s 161 of the Act against an order passed against him before proceeding to file an appeal before the Appellate Authorities in cases where there is an error apparent on record.
+The author of the above article has strived to briefly analyse the provision and procedure prescribed for rectification prescribed under the CGST Act, 2017.
+The author would further like to culminate that a taxpayer can also exercise the option of rectification u/s 161 of the Act against an order passed against him before proceeding to file an appeal before the Appellate Authorities in cases where there is an error apparent on the record.

-Despite rectification being an old concept the GST Authorities presently are negligent towards passing an order for rectification in cases of miniscule errors which cause the taxpayers great burden and additional compliance and hinders the ease of doing business.
+Despite rectification being an old concept the GST Authorities presently are negligent towards passing an order for rectification in cases of miniscule errors which cause the taxpayers great burden and additional compliance and hinder the ease of doing business.

 Share this Post